 Case Conferences: the most recent interesting and informative inpatient and ambulatory clinic cases are presented as a mystery, and residents work through differential diagnoses and medical decision making to come up with an accurate diagnosis and plan.

-Workshops: hands-on procedural skills (such as casting and splinting, suturing, skin procedures and colposcopy), knee and shoulder exams and joint injections, and simulated scenarios are practiced in workshops.
+Workshops: hands-on procedural skills (such as casting and splinting, suturing, skin procedures and colposcopy), knee and shoulder exams and joint injections, point-of-care ultrasound, and simulated scenarios are practiced in workshops.

 Morbidity and Mortality Conference: a nonpunitive peer review of cases in which there is unexpected morbidity, mortality, or suspected medical error, this conference aims not to embarrass the presenter, but to advance a culture of transparency, physician education, system-wide improvement, and enhanced patient care.